Enhancing the Solubility of Poorly Soluble Drugs Using Cyclodextrin Inclusion Complexation: A Case-Based Analysis

 What Is Cyclodextrin Inclusion Complexation?

-Cyclodextrins are cyclic oligosaccharides with a hydrophilic outer surface and a hydrophobic internal cavity.
-This unique structure allows them to form non-covalent inclusion complexes with lipophilic drug molecules, effectively increasing their apparent solubility in aqueous environments.
+Cyclodextrins are cyclic oligosaccharides characterized by a hydrophilic outer surface and a hydrophobic internal cavity.
+Consequently, this unique molecular structure allows them to form non-covalent inclusion complexes with lipophilic drug molecules.
+As a result, the apparent aqueous solubility of poorly soluble drugs is significantly increased.

 Case Study: Improving the Solubility of Itraconazole

-Itraconazole is a widely used antifungal agent with very low water solubility (~1 ng/mL).
-Its poor dissolution profile limits its oral bioavailability.
+Itraconazole is a widely used antifungal agent; however, it exhibits extremely low water solubility (approximately 1 ng/mL).
+Consequently, its poor dissolution profile limits oral bioavailability and contributes to variable clinical response.

-Hydroxypropyl-β-cyclodextrin (HP-β-CD) was selected to form an inclusion complex with itraconazole via kneading and freeze-drying techniques.
+To address this issue, hydroxypropyl-β-cyclodextrin (HP-β-CD) was selected to form an inclusion complex with itraconazole.
+Specifically, kneading and freeze-drying techniques were applied to prepare the complex.

-• Faster dissolution: Complete dissolution achieved within 30 minutes compared to >6 hours for raw drug
+Faster dissolution: Complete dissolution achieved within 30 minutes, compared to more than 6 hours for the raw drug

-• In vivo performance: Improved Cmax and AUC values in pharmacokinetic studies
+In vivo performance: Significantly improved Cmax and AUC values in pharmacokinetic studies

 Mechanism of Solubility Enhancement